hosseinpourziyaie/open-iw3/README.md

 - infoResponse string does not have pair for clients count; fixed by ignoring from dpmaster data check for now

+# Notes

+- OSW for cod4 is something quite un-necessary. reason i included it was this project meant to be multi-functional.
+I mean it would have worked for various cods beside cod4

+# TODO

+- Add LocalizedStrings Patch maybe?

 ## Credits